iamahmedabdalla/Grounded/README.md

 This project is a browser extension designed to enhance email security by using an on-device Large Language Model (LLM) to detect phishing and scam emails.
 It classifies emails into categories such as legitimate, neutral, or scam/spam and provides detailed analysis directly within the Gmail interface.

-This project is part of a proof-of-concept study to demonstrate the viability of on-device LLMs for detecting advanced phishing attacks that bypass traditional spam filters
+This project is part of a proof-of-concept study to demonstrate the viability of on-device LLMs for detecting advanced phishing attacks that bypass traditional filters